sbadillo/disaster-response/README.md

 This project demonstrates the creation of basic ETL (extract, transform and load) pipelines, ML (Machine Learning) pipelines.
 The results and interaction with the model are provided via a web app.

-The model is trained using figure 8 disaster response data.
+The model is trained using figure-8's disaster response data.
-The estimator uses gradient boosting technique and an implementation of grid search to find the best parameters.
+The estimator uses gradient boosting and an implementation of grid search to find the best parameters.

 -sergio